wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 <sup>3</sup>To the ego, to give anything implies that you will have to do without whatever you give.
 <sup>4</sup>When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.
 <sup>5</sup>‘Giving to get’ is an inescapable law of the ego, which always evaluates ego’s-self in relation to other egos.
-<sup>6</sup>The ego is therefore continually preoccupied with the belief in scarcity that gave rise to the ego.
+<sup>6</sup>The ego is therefore continually preöccupied with the belief in scarcity that gave rise to the ego.
 <sup>7</sup>The-ego’s whole perception of other egos as real is only an attempt to convince the-ego’s-self that <em>the ego</em> is real.
 <sup>8</sup>‘Self-esteem’ in ego terms means nothing more than that the ego has deluded the-ego’s-self into accepting the-ego’s reality, and is therefore temporarily less predatory.
 <sup>9</sup>This ‘self-esteem’ is always vulnerable to stress; the term stress refers to any perceived threat to the ego’s existence.